Differences Between Replacement Cost and Actual Cash Value Explained

 Understanding Claims Payments for Actual Cash Value and Replacement Cost

 Wondering how much money you might get paid for your insurance claim?
-A lot of people think that the limits in the DEC page of their insurance policy are a good indicator of how much they will be paid if they have a claim, but the reality is, the limits are the maximum they will be paid, and do not assure that that's really how much money you will get.
+In a recent survey, 1/3 of homeowners didn't understand terms like replacement cost and what it means for their home insurance coverage or how you get paid in a claim.
+A lot of people think that the limits in the DEC page of their insurance policy is a good indicator of how much they will be paid if they have a claim, but the reality is, the limits are the maximum they will be paid, and do not assure that that's really how much money you will get.

 How Much Money Will You Get Paid in a Claim?

 The answer to the question of how much money you can expect to get in your insurance claim depends on three key factors:

 1. How Accurately You Can Describe, Document and Show the Lost Value of Your Property in Your Proof of Loss.